WSG23/yosai_intel_dashboard_fresh/README.md

 - `YOSAI_APP_MODE` – set to `full`, `simple` or `json-safe` to select the startup mode for `create_app()` (default: `full`).

+Go-based services validate their configuration against `config/service.schema.yaml` by default.
+Set `YOSAI_SCHEMA_PATH` to override this schema location when needed.

 Example:

 ```bash